-3 If using a line-level rack effect, toggle the Rack FX/Stompbox FX switch to the Rack FX position.
-If using a guitar-level stompbox effect, toggle the switch to the Stompbox FX position.

-The User Options and Rig View modes in Eleven Rack contain a variety of settings that control the behavior of the FX loop.
-For more information, see "The Amps" on page 20 and "FX Loop" on page 93.
+- 3 If using a line-level rack effect, toggle the Rack FX/Stompbox FX switch to the Rack FX position.
+If using a guitar-level stompbox effect, toggle the switch to the Stompbox FX position. - 🏹 If using a combination of guitar-level (stompbox) and line-level (rack) effects, it may be preferable to put the guitar-level unit(s) first in the chain.
+If your line-level unit(s) have guitar-level outputs available, the order is not important.
+See your effects unit(s) documentation for more details. - The User Options and Rig View modes in Eleven Rack contain a variety of settings that control the behavior of the FX loop.
+For more information, see "The Amps" on page 23 and "FX Loop" on page 101.